mucommander/mucommander/readme.txt

 - the JNA library released under the GNU LGPL license.
  JmDNS can be found at http://jna.dev.java.net .

+- the JUnRar library released as Freeware.
+ JUnRar can be found at http://sourceforge.net/projects/java-unrar .

 - the Yanfs library released under the BSD license.
  Yanfs can be found at http://yanfs.dev.java.net .